 - Deep ache in the region of the tailbone

-Treatment most often is conservative and consists of non-steroidal anti-inflammatory drugs (NSAIDs) -- such as ibuprofen and naproxen -- to reduce inflammation, and the use of a therapeutic sitting cushion to take the pressure off of the tailbone when sitting.
-It might take many weeks or months of conservative treatment before significant pain relief is felt.
+Treatment usually consists of non-steroidal anti-inflammatory drugs (NSAIDs) -- such as ibuprofen and naproxen -- to reduce inflammation (swelling), and the use of a therapeutic sitting cushion to take the pressure off the tailbone when sitting.
+It might take many weeks or months of conservative treatment before there is major pain relief.

-Cleveland Clinic Center for Spine Health might refer you to a biomedical engineer for measurement and construction of a customized seating cushion.
-This specially designed seating cushion provides an "open area" in the seating surface that shifts the weight off of the tailbone to promote healing.
+- Your doctor might refer you to a biomedical engineer to be measured for a customized seating cushion.
+This cushion provides an "open area" in the surface that shifts the weight off the tailbone to promote healing.

-Coccygeal manipulation is used to move the coccyx back into its proper position and alleviate pain.
+- Coccygeal manipulation is used to move the coccyx back into its proper position and relieve pain.

-Coccygectomy or surgery to remove the coccyx is only considered in rare instances, and only in very severe cases, when extensive conservative management does not control the pain of coccydynia.
-The main risks associated with surgery are infection and wound healing problems.
-There is a significant risk that the surgery will not result in pain relief.
+- Coccygectomy (surgery to remove the coccyx) is considered in rare and very severe cases only, when extensive conservative management does not control the pain.
+The main risks of surgery are infection and wound-healing problems.
+There is also a significant risk that the surgery will not bring pain relief.